HEALTH AND SAFETY OF WORKERS

 HEDGE FUND [Capitalist Finance]

 A private and aggressively speculative investment fund usually managed by Wall Street insiders for the benefit of themselves and other very rich investors.
 The first hedge funds were designed to try to preserve capital during economic and financial downturns, which is why they have that name. (“Hedging” against market downturns.)
 But the nature of most hedge funds today is that of highly speculative operations hoping to make profits far above those achievable through ordinary investments in stocks and bonds.
 They often speculate in foreign currencies and their exchange rates, the prices of bulk commodities, and in higher profit (but riskier) foreign investments.
 This leads them to shift large amounts of “hot money” rapidly from one investment to another, and from country to country.
 They frequently use sophisticated forms of arbitrage, sometimes based on complicated mathematical models.
 In addition they often rely on better financial information, on insider knowledge (though that is supposedly illegal), high-speed computers to make rapid market trades, and other methods which—in effect—allow them to cheat other investors.
+However, despite their supposed great advantages over other investors, because of their highly speculative nature many hedge funds have been known to lose substantial sums of money in some years.
+(See the quote from The Economist below.)

 See also: LONG-TERM CAPITAL MANAGEMENT